flipacholas/Architecture-of-consoles/articles/super-nintendo.Rmd.md

 The second challenge was to increase its data bandwidth.
 Hence, **two exclusive DMAs** (Direct Memory Access) were added to move data around without the intervention of the CPU, resulting in faster speeds.
 For this design to work, regions of memory are referenced using two distinct address buses [@cpu-manual]:

 - A **24-bit 'A Bus'** controlled by the CPU: Connects the cartridge, CPU, and WRAM.
-- A **8-bit 'B Bus'** controlled by the S-PPU: Connects the cartridge, CPU, WRAM, S-PPU, and the Audio CPU.
+- An **8-bit 'B Bus'** controlled by the S-PPU: Connects the cartridge, CPU, WRAM, S-PPU, and the Audio CPU.

 When setting up a DMA transfer, the *origin* bus must differ from the *destination* bus.